-During the first year of the Maternal Fetal Medicine Fellowship, your initial four months are spent on the specialty service, along with an ultrasound rotation scheduled for the initial month of July, so that you can get to know the Mayo Clinic obstetrical staff and gain proficiency using the electronic medical record system.
+During the first year of the Maternal Fetal Medicine Fellowship, your initial five months are spent on the specialty service so that you can get to know the Mayo Clinic obstetrical staff and gain proficiency using the electronic medical record system.

-You also spend time on the antepartum service, labor and delivery service and maternal fetal medicine consultative service, and in the ultrasound unit.
+You also spend time on the antepartum service, maternal fetal medicine consultative service, and in the ultrasound unit.
 Mayo Clinic has five high-end sonography machines, with one ultrasound room dedicated to education.
 You care for your own ultrasound patients and learn to perform an efficient and thorough targeted scan, including fetal echocardiography.

-You spend two months on electives and five months initiating your research project.
+You spend five months initiating your research project.
 During your research time throughout your three years of training, you spend one half-day a week performing ultrasounds or high-risk consults to maintain your skills.

-During the second year of the fellowship, you have a three-month block on the maternal fetal medicine service and a nine-month block of research time.
+During the second year of the fellowship, you have a three-month block on the maternal fetal medicine service, as well as genetics and labor and delivery rotation blocks and a six-month block of research time.